 Covering the tread with carpet or tile has its drawbacks, but using paint for the riser is simple because it can be touched up easily and changed when desired.

 If you want to give your hardwood stairs a new look without heavy investment, then repainting the stair risers and treads with a different color or pattern will do the job.

 How to Paint Wood Stair Risers?

-No matter you choose to DIY paint the risers or opt to hire a professional painter, make sure that the right steps are followed to ensure you get the best-desired results.
+Whether you choose to DIY paint the risers or hire a professional painter, make sure that the right steps are followed to ensure you get the best-desired results.

 Step 1.
 Prepare the stairs

-Preparing your staircase before painting is important to ensure the paint is applied evenly and smoothly.
+Preparing your staircase before painting is essential to ensure the paint is applied evenly and smoothly.

 - Start by removing the carpet from the stairs if you have it installed

 - Next, clear all the dirt and debris from your staircase using a vacuum

 - If you have a baby or pet at home, consider placing a baby gate at the top and bottom of the stairwell